-Today the Tribe is aggressively moving to reestablish its homeland and presence throughout the Tribe’s historical territory.
 The Tribe, with over 2000 tribal members living mostly throughout the more populated areas of Puget Sound, has taken advantage of technology to conduct business and preserve the culture.
 All seven Tribal Council and the 50 tribal staff members use technology in the course of their work.
-A language preservation project has digitally encoded over 200 hours of interviews with first language speakers for use as the foundation of an interactive Samish language program.
-Added to these accomplishments is the Tribal website, in constant revision and update.
 There is little doubt the Tribe is actively living up to the name Judge Torbett coined when he dubbed Samish the Cyber Tribe in his 1994 opinion.

 A General Council governs the Samish.
 An annual General Council meeting is held the last sunday in June.
 The General Council gives direction to the seven-member Tribal Council and maintains active participation through the seven Tribal Council appointed committees: Natural Resources, Health and Human Services, Housing, Personnel, Enrollment, Election and Cultural.
 The Samish Tribal Council envisions a virtual Indian community where each tribal member is connected to tribal government and tribal administration via telecommunications.

 The Samish are people of the salt water, canoes linked the numerous villages prior to European contact, and we are bringing our people home to the culture through participation in the annual Coast Salish Tribal Journeys Canoe celebrations.
-With a few fluent first speakers of the Samish language still living, the Tribe is also actively pursuing high tech methods of reintroducing the language among our widespread population through Distance Learning and web based formats.
 The Samish have historically been known as master carvers and blanket weavers, and recently these skills are once again emerging from our membership.

 Numerous beaches and protected forestlands provide ample opportunity for hiking, beachcombing, whale watching, kayaking and other outdoor activities.
 Skiing and snowboarding are available two hours away at Mt.
 Baker Resort.